TypeStrong/typedoc/README.md

   Turn on parsing of .d.ts declaration files.
 * `--excludeExternals`<br>
   Do not document external files, highly recommended if turning on `--includeDeclarations`.
+* `--excludeNotDocumented`<br>
+  Do not include the code symbols, that don't have doc comments.
+This option is useful, if you want to document only small part of your symbols and do not show the remaining ones in the documentation.

 #### TypeScript compiler
 * `--tsconfig <path/to/tsconfig.json>`<br>